Install the Anthropic SDK

 uv add anthropic

-For a quick one-off without a project, use uv tool install or uv run:
+Want a quick one-off with no project around it?
+Use uv tool install or uv run:

 # run a script with the sdk available, no project setup